aswin-ideas2it/docs-rackspace/README.md

 This repository is a work in progress.

-Documentation for creating, maintaining, building, and publishing Rackspace documentation to developer.rackspace.com.
+Documentation for creating, maintaining, building, and publishing Rackspace technical documentation - both external and internal.

 You'll find the source files to generate these publications.